advanced-ads/advanced-ads-visual-composer/readme.txt

 **Where to find the IDs?**

 Ads: Open the ad edit screen and stop the Wizard, if active.
-You should now see the Ad Id below the ad title.
+You should now see the Ad ID below the ad title.
 Groups: The Group ID is listed in the Details column of the ad group list.
 Placement: Create a _Manual_ placement.
 Open the list of placements and click on _show usage_ below the placement’s name.
 Extract the ID from the id attribute in the shortcode field